 Draining Water from Your Tub

-The first step you need to do when cleaning your tub is to first drain its water.
-To do that you have to do exactly the following steps:
+The first step you need to do to make your hot tub clean is to first drain its water empty and help rinse out dirt.
+To do that you have to do exactly the following:

 - Turn off the hot tub’s power so you won’t get electrocuted (people literally die because of electrocution, so please don’t skip this step).

-- Remove one of the drain plugs to deplete the water in the tub.
+- Remove a drain plug to deplete much of the water in the tub.
 Plug in the garden hose to the opened plug so you can redirect where the water leads.

-- To accelerate the draining process, use a pump.
+- To accelerate the draining process and remove the water, use a pump.
 Place the pump in the lowest area of the tub.

 Cleaning the Filters and Emptied Tub

-While waiting for all the water to be drained, you can clean the tub’s filters.
+While waiting to remove the water completely through draining, you may clean the tub’s filters.
 To do so, here is what you need to do:

 - Take out the filter units by unscrewing them from the standpipes.
 Stick the plugs or stoppers to fill in the holes where the standpipes were.
 Leave one unplugged.

-- Use the garden hose to sprinkle pressurized water into the dirty filters.
-Keep at it until they are pearly white or until traces of brownish materials are gone.
-You can also use other tools such as a small brush, especially if you want to clean hard to reach places.
+- Use the garden hose to spray pressurized clean water into the dirty filters.
+Spray well at it until they are pearly white or until traces of brownish materials are gone.
+You can also get and use other tools such as a small brush, especially if you need to clean and rinse hard to reach places.

 - Going back to the filtering unit, plug in your shop vacuum into the unplugged hole.
 Make sure it is in “blow” mode.
 Turn the power on and this should blow out most of the dirt that is inside the pipes.

-- When you’ve finished draining the water in the main tub, move on the filter unit.
+- When you’ve finished draining the water, move on the filter unit.
 Drain the water from the filter unit using the same hose and pump.
 When the filters have dried, you can put it back in place again.

-Next, proceed with cleaning the main tub.
-To do this you simply need a cleaning mitt and some towels.
-You can also use cleaning solutions especially if there are hard to remove stains on the surface of the tub.
+Next, proceed with cleaning the main tub, both interior and exterior.
+To clean your hot tub well, you simply need to get a hot tub cleaner tool like cleaning mitt and some towels.
+You can also make use of cleaning solutions especially if there are hard to remove stains on the surface.

-To clean the tub, follow the steps below:
+To keep your hot tub clean, follow the steps below:

-- Put on your cleaning mittens and wipe the surface of the hot tub and filter unit.
-Once you are done using the mitts dispose of them in the garbage can.
-They aren’t meant to be reused.
+- Put on your cleaning mittens and wipe the surface of the hot tub and filter unit to help in removing debris and dirt.
+Once you wipe and are done using the mitts dispose of them in the garbage can.
+They aren’t meant to be reused every cleaning cycle.

-- To ensure you are removing all the dirt, apply a second wiping but this time using a cloth towel.
+- To ensure you are removing all the dirt, apply a second wiping but this time using a cloth towel to make it easy.

 Refilling the Hot Tub